-The modifications concern the minimum of years spent in Switzerland as a resident and the type of permit hold by the applicant.
-First, ten years instead of the current twelve are required as minimum residency duration.
-Secondly, only residents holding a C Permit will be able to apply.
+The modifications concern the minimum of years spent in Switzerland as a resident and the type of permit held by the applicant.
+First, ten years instead of twelve are required as minimum residency duration.
+Secondly, only residents holding a C Permit are now able to apply.

-Therefore, obtaining Swiss citizenship no longer relies on how long a person has been residing in Switzerland, but it depends on the nature of the permit hold by the applicant.
+Therefore, obtaining Swiss citizenship no longer relies on how long a person has been residing in Switzerland, but it depends on the nature of the permit held by the applicant.

-These changes mean shorther naturalisation periods for current residents holding a Permit C. Residents having lived for ten years in Switzerland will be able to apply for citizenship without having to wait twelve years.
-However, residents who do not hold a Permit C will have to obtain it first before being able to apply for Swiss citizenship.
+These changes mean shorter naturalisation periods for current residents holding a Permit C. However, residents who do not hold a C Permit will have to obtain it first before being able to apply for Swiss citizenship.

 The key issue lies in the fact that, to this date, a legitimation card or Ci Permit do not confer the rights to apply for a C Permit.
 Only retirees having lived for at least 10 years in Switzerland and children born in in the country can request the C permit if they can demonstrate that they are well integrated.